hugomaiavieira/batraquio/README.md

     import unittest
     from should_dsl import *

-    class class name(unittest.TestCase):
+    class ClassName(unittest.TestCase):

 You only have to write the class name and press tab again.

-I assume that you use the amazing package should-dls that gives you a lot of matchers and turns your test more readable.
+I assume that you use the amazing package [should-dls](http://github.com/hugobr/should-dsl) that gives you a lot of matchers and turns your test/specs more readable.